Nobody wants to sit through a meeting and feel it was pointless, so why is up to half of the time attendees spend in meetings wasted?

-Finally, there was a third daily meeting, project synchronisation, in which a cross-team group discussed the whole project with the project manager and this was often attended by the project board.
+Finally, there was a third daily meeting, project synchronization, in which a cross-team group discussed the whole project with the project manager and this was often attended by the project board.

 Keep Your Meetings Short